Florida Hurricane Insurance Claims

 After a hurricane, insurance companies are overwhelmed with insurance lawsuit claims.
 They might delay, deny, or undervalue your claim, offering you “lowball” repair estimates and settlement offers.

-If your insurance company has wrongfully denied or undervalued your storm damage claim, the personal injury attorneys of Wolf & Pravato will fight for your rights to ensure you get the full and fair compensation you deserve.
+If your insurance company has wrongfully denied or undervalued your storm damage claim, the Florida personal injury attorneys of the law office of Wolf & Pravato will fight for your rights to ensure you get the full and fair compensation you deserve.
 We represent clients in hurricane insurance disputes involving:

 - Denied claims